tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 * Determine if a module has specified Unicode file names, designated by the `.uni` file extension, in the INF file.

+* Determine if a module has specified Image definition file names, designated by the `.idf` file extension, in the INF file.

 * Any Visual Forms Representation (.vfr) files found during the pre-processing steps will be processed during the $(MAKE) stage.
 Refer to the "VFR Programming Language" document for additional details.